HannahIgboke/Danny-s-Diner-Business-analysis/README.md

 ## Introduction

 Danny, a passionate Japanese food lover, decided to embark on a risky venture in early 2021 by opening a charming little restaurant serving his three favorite dishes: sushi, curry, and ramen.
 However, after a few months of operation, Danny's Diner is struggling to stay afloat.
 Danny has then collected some basic data, but he doesn't know how to use it to improve his business.
-Hence I am playing the role of a data analyst at Danny’s Diner to help him make data driven decisions and improve his business.
+Hence, I am playing the role of a data analyst at Danny’s Diner to help him make data driven decisions and improve his business.

-_Disclaimer_:This is challenge 1 — [Danny’s Diner](https://8weeksqlchallenge.com/case-study-1/) of the [8 Weeks SQL Challenge](https://8weeksqlchallenge.com/getting-started/) by Danny Ma.
+_P.S_:This is challenge 1 — [Danny’s Diner](https://8weeksqlchallenge.com/case-study-1/) of the [8 Weeks SQL Challenge](https://8weeksqlchallenge.com/getting-started/) by Danny Ma.

 ## Problem statement